The Vagus Nerve: Why It’s So Important + 8 Ways to Improve Vagal Tone

 The vagus nerve is the primary component of your parasympathetic nervous system (rest and digest, or feed and breed response), and as a consequence plays a key role in your heart rate, breathing rate, digestion, detoxification and much more.

-The key thing to remember is that only one part of your autonomic nervous system can be activated at any one time.
-When your body is in stress mode (the sympathetic, fight or flight response), and for many people this is most of the time, it’s unable to carry out those crucial daily tasks like digesting, detoxing, healing.. for you to be healthy and function well.
+The key thing to remember is that when your body is in stress mode (the sympathetic, fight or flight response), and for many people this is most of the time, the parasympathetic part of your autonomic nervous system isn't a priority.
+And those crucial daily tasks like digesting, detoxing and resting will be severely compromised.

 Vagal tone reflects the level of parasympathetic activity and your body’s ability to successfully respond to stress, adverse life events, and environmental conditions.